-The biggest perceived disadvantage of mirrorless systems, the lack of a mirror does also contributes to a major advantage.
+The biggest perceived disadvantage of mirrorless systems, the lack of a mirror does also contribute to a major advantage.

-Mirrorless cameras have no flapping mirror inside them, and thus are not limited by any mechanical limitations.
+Mirrorless cameras have no flapping mirror inside them and thus are not limited by any mechanical limitations.
 This is why mirrorless systems routinely hit high continuous shooting speeds without any issues.
-The latest Sony Alpha a7R III at from $3,198.00 (25 Reviews) hits 10 fps RAW frames at full resolution (42.4 megapixel) for a maximum of 76 frames.
+The latest Sony Alpha a7R III hits 10 fps RAW frames at full resolution (42.4 megapixel) for a maximum of 76 frames.

 Plus, this camera has an improved electronic shutter which ensures that you never miss anything while the camera is recording.
-Evidently, mirrorless are the sort of cameras that you need when you want to shoot fast continuous sporting events, action and wildlife.
+Evidently, a mirrorless is the sort of cameras that you need when you want to shoot fast continuous sporting events, action, and wildlife.

 The maximum native ISO is relevant for low light shooting.
 I am not a big fan of shooting with a high ISO number.
 I prefer the lowest ISO whenever I can.
 I only raise the ISO when I have absolutely no other option left in hand.
 Having said that, low light shooting capabilities of the digital sensor has improved over the last few years.
 So much so that these days some DSLRs and mirrorless systems are being claimed to be ISO invariant.